lanl/pyHarmonySearch/README.md

 	> python 5-D_linear_system.py
 	([4.052292922336895, 1.6898107367416735, 1.1055896068620388, 4.577893112908056, 6.746541898876046], 0.9010333766161225)

-The output is a tuple, where the first element is the solution vector (e.g., `[0.002, -0.855]`), and the second element is the solution (e.g., `3.979`).
+The output is a tuple, where the first element is the solution vector (e.g., `[0.00536, -0.97872]`), and the second element is the solution (e.g., `3.99952`).

 Note that like many similar optimization algorithms, HS is stochastic, so you will get a slightly different result every time you run it.
 Because of the stochasticity, I have added the ability to run multiple iterations of HS simultaneously using [Python's multiprocessing module](http://docs.python.org/2/library/multiprocessing.html); you simply specify the number of processes on which to run the specified number of iterations.
 The resulting solution is the best solution found from all iterations.
-An optional random seed is available to allow reproducible results.
+An optional random seed can be used to generate reproducible results.

 In general, you will make use of this code in three steps: